blndgs/intents-CLI/README.md

 - `sign`: Sign a userOp.
 - `send`: Submit a userOp to the node's EVM Entrypoint handleOps.
 - `sign-send` : Sign and send a userOp.
+- `hash`: Generate the hash of a userOp.
+- `on-chain`: Submit a userOp to the node's EVM Entrypoint handleOps bypassing the solver.

 ### Available Flags